maprieto/Lissajous-curves/README.md

 Using MATLABThis software does not need any particular installation.
 Since it is based in Jupyter notebooks and/or Matlab scripts,

-* Using MATLAB: it is required a Matlab installation (possibly with a limited educational license).
+* Using **MATLAB**: it is required a Matlab installation (possibly with a limited educational license).
 To use this code, from the MATLAB command window, type

     curves2d.m

-* Using Jupyter notebooks: either a local host of Jupyter notebook server should be running or any cloud-based platforms can be used with the notebook
+* Using **Jupyter notebooks**: either a local host of Jupyter notebook server should be running or any cloud-based platforms can be used with the notebook

    curves2d.ipynb